kongware/scriptum/README.md

 comp(comp) (comp) (repeat) (foldl(add)) (0) ([1, 2, 3]) // "******"
 ```

-The type validator has guided as through the application of a complex combinator.
-This assistance is also incredible helpful when you are in the middle of a deeply nested composite data structure.
+The type validator has guided us through the application of a complex combinator.
+This kind of assistance is also incredible helpful when you are in the middle of a transformation of a complex composite data structure.

 ## Structural Typing